Removing Barriers to Apprenticeships call for proposals – Now closed

 - Young people directly from GCSE

-We will also commissioning an evaluation for this project, and will release this within the coming weeks, to register an interest in bidding please contact us at ApprenticeshipandTechEd@greatermanchester-ca.gov.uk.
+We will also be commissioning an evaluation for this project, and will release this within the coming weeks, to register an interest in bidding please contact us at ApprenticeshipandTechEd@greatermanchester-ca.gov.uk.